-$$Consumption = \sum B{\textit{pred,size,subregion}} \cdot DC{\textit{pred,size,subregion}} \cdot WLF{\textit{pred,size,GOA}} \cdot Ration{\textit{pred,size}}$$ where B(pred, size, subregion) is the biomass of a predator size class in the summer groundfish surveys in a particular survey subregion; DC is the percentage by weight of pollock in that predator group as measured from stomach samples, WLF is the weight frequency of pollock in the stomachs of that predator group pooled across the GOA region, calculated from length frequencies in stomachs and length-weight relationships from the surveys.
+$$Consumption = \sum B{pred,size,subregion} \cdot DC{pred,size,subregion} \cdot WLF{pred,size,GOA} \cdot Ration{pred,size}$$ where B(pred, size, subregion) is the biomass of a predator size class in the summer groundfish surveys in a particular survey subregion; DC is the percentage by weight of pollock in that predator group as measured from stomach samples, WLF is the weight frequency of pollock in the stomachs of that predator group pooled across the GOA region, calculated from length frequencies in stomachs and length-weight relationships from the surveys.
 Finally, ration is an applied yearly ration for that predator group calculated by fitting weight-at-age to the generalized von Bertalanffy growth equations as described in Essington et al. (2001).
 Ration is assumed fixed over time for a given size class of predator.

-Fig. 1.32 (bottom) shows annual total estimates of consumption of pollock (all age classes) in survey years by the four major fish predators.
+Fig. 1.33 (bottom) shows annual total estimates of consumption of pollock (all age classes) in survey years by the four major fish predators.
 Other predators, shown as constant, are taken from ECOPATH modeling results and displayed for comparison.
 Catch is shown as reported in Table 1.1.
 In contrast, the line in the figure shows the historical total production (tons/year) plus yearly change in biomass (positive or negative) from the stock assessment results.
 In a complete accounting of pollock mortality, the height of the bars should match the height of the line.
 As shown, estimates of consumption greatly surpass estimates of production; fishing mortality is a relatively small proportion of total consumption.
 Overestimates in consumption rates could arise through seasonal differences in diets; while ration is seasonally adjusted, diet proportions are based on summer data.
-Also, better energetic estimates of consumption would improve these estimates.
-In terms of the stock assessment, underestimates of production could result from underestimating natural mortality, especially at ages 2-3, underestimating the rate of decline which occurred between 1990-present, or underestimates of the total biomass of pollock; this analysis should be revisited using higher mortality at younger ages than assumed in the current stock assessment.
+Also, better energetic estimates of production could result from underestimating natural mortality, especially at ages 2-3, underestimating the rate of decline which occurred between 1990-present, or underestimates of the total biomass of pollock; this analysis should be revisited using higher mortality at younger ages than assumed in the current stock assessment.

 To better judge natural mortality, consumption was calculated for two size groups of pollock, divided at 30cm fork length.
-This size break, which differs from the break in the ECOPATH analysis, is based on finding minima between modes of pollock in predator diets (Fig. 1.31).
-This break is different from the transition matrices used in the stock assessment; perhaps due to differences in size selection between predators and surveys.
-For this analysis, it is assumed that pollock<30cm are ages 0-2 while pollock ≥30cm are age 3+ fish.
+This size break, which differs from the break in the ECOPATH analysis, is based on finding minima between modes of pollock in predator diets (Fig. 1.32).
+This break is different from the conversion matrices used in the stock assessment; perhaps due to differences in size selection between predators and surveys.
+For this analysis, it is assumed that pollock<30cm are ages 0-2 while pollock \geq 30cm are age 3+ fish.

-Consumption of age 0-2 pollock per unit predator biomass (using survey biomass) varied considerably through survey years, although within a year all predators had similar consumption levels (Fig. 1.33, top).
+Consumption of age 0-2 pollock per unit predator biomass (using survey biomass) varied considerably through survey years, although within a year all predators had similar consumption levels (Fig. 1.34, top).
 Correlation coefficients of consumption rates were 0.98 between arrowtooth and halibut, and 0.90 for both of these species with pollock.
-Correlation coefficients of these three species with cod were \sim 0.55 for arrowtooth and halibut and \sim 0.20 with pollock.
+Correlation coefficients of these three species with cod were ~0.55 for arrowtooth and halibut and ~0.20 with pollock.
 The majority of this predation by weight occurred on age 2 pollock.